Focus Electives are hands-on, project based courses that develop technical, conceptual and creative skill-sets.

 ENVD 2152, Geographic Info Systems

-Focuses on the construction and use of computer-based information systems to represent and manipulate geographic data.
+Focuses on construction and use of computer-based information systems to represent and manipulate geographic data.
 Emphasizes the recording, mapping, and transforming of data for analysis and use by planners.

 ENVD 3022, Technical Photography